Shaldon Road, Lockleaze

 United Communities is excited to be working with Bristol Community Land Trust and the local community on a proposed development for a site off Shaldon Road, Lockleaze.
 We hope to build a highly sustainable community development, incorporating shared facilities and a wildlife corridor.
 The proposed development consists of a mix of affordable rented accommodation and low cost home ownership.
 In total, 49 dwellings (2, 3 & 4 bed houses and 1&2 bed flats) are proposed.

 Current BCLT members have been collaborating with the project team from the start to design and plan the housing.
 We are also keen to house local residents in the project and have held two information days in the local area to get people involved.
-If you are interested in finding out more about renting or part-owning a property here, then contact Brian Rowe for more information (contact details below).

 Local Community Consultations